tejasshah93/blog-summarization/README.md

 1. Open a new tab in the Google chrome.
 2. Type -  `chrome://extensions/` in the address bar.
 3. Drag and drop the extension CRX file to this window.

+For development of Chrome Plugin:
+1. Open a new tab in the Google chrome.
+2. Type -  `chrome://extensions/` in the address bar.
+3. Turn on developer mode
+4. Click on `Load unpacked extension` and browse for the ChromeExtension folder as in the repository